-18.4.
+18.3.
 Recorded vote

-If five Members present at a Council meeting, the names for and against the motion or amendment or abstaining from voting will be taken down in writing and entered into the minutes.
+If five Members present at a Council meeting request that a vote be recorded in the minutes, the names for and against the motion or amendment or abstaining from voting be taken down in writing and entered into the minutes.

-18.5.
+18.4.
 Right to require individual vote to be recorded